microsoft/ComplianceUtility/Manuals/3.2.0/Manual-Win.md

 </li>

 This file is only collected if you selected [AIP service configuration](#aip-service-config).
-The file contains the AIP Information Protection service configuration of your tenant.<br>
+The file contains the AIP service configuration of your tenant.<br>

 For more information, please see the following documentation: [Get-AipServiceConfiguration](https://docs.microsoft.com/de-de/powershell/module/aipservice/get-aipserviceconfiguration).